hazelflax/hazelflax/hzf.md

 Q: Is it causal or evidential?

 A: I think it has the benefits of an evidential decision theory.
-For a `universe` to model agents like Newcombs’ demon (without infinite regress (it runs you and you run it) (`universe` is required to halt)) it must separate out its simulation of you as an agent, s.t. in `policy_ev` there will be two instances that choose a box, one of which causes the contents of the boxes.
+For a `universe` to model agents like Newcomb’s demon it must separate out its simulation of you as an agent, s.t. in `policy_ev` there will be two `agent`s that choose a box, one of which causes the contents of the boxes.
+If the demon needs to run you, and you run the demon, ether `universe` or the `agent` representing the demon will not halt as it is required to.